-Objective: By 2015, to develop the measurement science that enables fusion of cyber-physical systems from buildings, apparatus, personal protective equipment, and robotics that enhances situation awareness, operational effectiveness, and fire fighter safety.
+Objective: By 2019, develop the measurement science that enables fusion of cyber-physical systems from buildings, apparatus, personal protective equipment, and robotics that enhances situation awareness, operational effectiveness, and fire fighter safety.

 What is the new technical idea?
 The new technical idea is to collect data globally across the fire ground and response area, centrally analyze the information, and distribute the results as decision tools to fire fighting teams and incident command as appropriate.
 Each year, unwanted fires result in more than $300B of costs to the U.S. economy, numerous civilian and fire fighter injuries and deaths, and significant property loss.
 Fire-related cyber-physical systems have the potential to reduce these impacts considerably.
 But, they are used only sparingly and sporadically in residential buildings and by the fire service.
 This project will demonstrate how to reverse this situation and help achieve that potential.